sdicht/sdicht.github.io/docs/eng3/assignments/assignment-video.md

 Slide 11: Your Urgent Advice - Give strong, decisive advice with clear warnings, including consequences of action/inaction.

-Required Grammar:
+!!! note
     - Must/Mustn't (2x): "You must act now" / "You mustn't wait any longer"
     - Might + consequences (2x): "If you don't act, you might lose everything" / "This might be your only chance"
     - Supposed to (1x): "You're supposed to protect people, remember?"
     - Unreal conditional (1x): "If I were in your position, I would do this immediately"
     - Relative clause (1x): "The person who can help you is..." / "This situation that you're facing requires..."

-### SEGMENT 5: Show Wrap-up & Reflection (1-2 minutes)
+### SEGMENT 5: Show Wrap-up & Reflection (2 minutes)

 Slide 12: Summary - Provide a quick recap of all three cases and share your character's final wisdom.

 Slide 13: Behind the Scenes - Step OUT of character to reflect on why you chose specific advice levels and explain how your character's personality influenced your modal choices.

-Required Grammar:
+!!! note
     - Past tense reflection: "I chose strong modals because..."
     - Present perfect: "I have learned that different problems need different advice levels"

 ## Slide Design Requirements